 Here are some of the most commonly needed tax documents:

-- W-2: Your employer will provide this and it shows your earnings.
+- W-2: Your employer will provide this and it shows your earnings (learn the difference between a W2 and W4).

 - 1099-MISC: Provided by clients if you’re self-employed or have worked as an independent contractor.